 In Los Angeles Frumkin worked closely with Zev Yaroslavsky who was SCCSJ executive director for 5 years and who headed the Calif.
 Students for Soviet Jews before being elected to L.A.
 City Council, and in 1995 to the L.A.
 County Board of Supervisors.
 Under Frumkin's leadership the SCCSJ led the way in activities that were eventually adopted by organizations elsewhere.
 The first pickets and demonstrations at cultural and athletic events, Candlelight Walk rallies with tens of thousands of participants, direct phone calls and letters to Soviet Jews, over a million of specially designed greeting cards mailed to the USSR, Prisoner of Conscience medallions with 200,000 distributed worldwide.

-Frumkin, who is fluent in Russian, kept in close contact with Jewish activists in the USSR.
+Frumkin, who was fluent in Russian, kept in close contact with Jewish activists in the USSR.
 In 1973 he visited the Soviet Union bringing out film and photographs that were featured on national TV and print media.
 In 1989 he participated in the first-ever Union of Councils meeting in the Soviet Union, visited several cities, and met hundreds of Soviet Jewish activists.
 He visited Russia again in 1989, 1990 and 1993, and has served as a host and interpreter for a number of Russian dignitaries visiting Los Angeles.
 Frumkin appeared on a number of TV and radio shows and has contributed articles to countless magazines and newspapers.
 He taught a number of college level courses on Eastern Europe, Jewish history, and the Middle East.
-He is currently the associate editor and columnist for the California-based Russian-language weekly "Panorama", as well as a free-lance contributor to a number of national and international publications.
-He is a member of the Board of Directors of the Union of Councils for Soviet Jews, had been appointed to the L.A.
+He was the associate editor and columnist for the California-based Russian-language weekly "Panorama", as well as a free-lance contributor to a number of national and international publications.
+He was a member of the Board of Directors of the Union of Councils for Soviet Jews, had been appointed to the L.A.
 City Human Relations Commission in 1993, and in 2002 to the Los Angeles County Employees Retirement Board.
 In 2006 he was the honoree at the Israeli Independence Day celebration in Los Angeles that drew over 40,000 participants.

 Frumkin has been very involved in legislation and campaigns dealing with restitution to Holocaust survivors worldwide.
 He has interviewed close to a 100 Russian-speaking survivors for the Spielberg Shoah Foundation and has acted as a consultant and witness to California political leaders.
-The SCCSJ "Graffiti for Intellectuals", a bi-weekly journal of commentary by Frumkin and others is sent to over 1000 opinion makers, political leaders, and influential individuals and organizations worldwide.
+The SCCSJ "Graffiti for Intellectuals", a bi-weekly journal of commentary by Frumkin and others was sent to over 1000 opinion makers, political leaders, and influential individuals and organizations worldwide.

 Si Frumkin at a Jewish Brigade truck in refugee camp in Italy 1945.